AI-Ashik/encryption-with-mongooseEncryption/README.md

 ## Table of Contents

-#### This encryption method is very simple it just added to the mongoose schema as a authentication of feilds
+#### This encryption method is very simple it just added to the mongoose schema as a authentication of fields

 - [Update Node](#update-node)
   - [Windows](#windows)